EnzymeAD/www/content/_index.md

 * An optional preprocessing phase which performs minor transformations that tend to be helpful for AD.
 * A new interprocedural type analysis that deduces the underlying types of memory locations
 * An activity analaysis that determines what instructions or values can impact the derivative computation (common in existing AD systems).
-* An optimization pass which creates any required derivative functions, replacing calls to `__enzyme_autodiff` with the generated functions.
+* AD-specific and other novel optimizations which create any required derivative functions, replacing calls to `__enzyme_autodiff` with the generated functions.

 ## More resources